 “As part of the bake sale, we will be selling some paintings that our animals have done,” Wiedeman said.
 “You’re sure to appreciate their skills.”

 If guests are so inclined, donations can really give the CAC a boost.

 “This is a community event that’s free to our guests, but any donations we do receive are really helpful for improvements to the Children’s Animal Center, as far as things we can do for our animals and updates to the facility itself,” Wiedeman said.
 “The Spooktacular always helps us move forward on advancing the quality of this place to better serve the public, as well as our conservation and education goals.
 We have some things in the works that we will be excited for guests to see in the months to come.”

-Thirty minutes after the conclusion of the Spooktacular, a Discovery After Dark tour will get underway at the Overlook from 7-9 p.m.
+Shortly before the conclusion of the Spooktacular, a Discovery After Dark tour will get underway at the Overlook from 6-9 p.m.
 For $35 per person, it will also include a Scenic Wildlife Drive pass through the park earlier that day or the following morning.

 Expect to see Fossil Rim staff and volunteers in the spirit of Halloween.

 “We have some pretty creative staff and volunteers,” Wiedeman said.
 “We aren’t going to do a costume theme anymore, so our people can come dressed as whatever they want.”

 Wiedeman always appreciates the group effort to make the Spooktacular go off without a hitch.